chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 ## 4.2 More Valuable Plug-ins (Optional)

 My overall advice is not to install too many plugins, otherwise the desktop Zotero gets a bit clunky.
-Feel free to read about or try out the plugins I introduced below to see if you like them (I think they are very cool)!
-You can see a list of plugins in the table of contents to the right of your laptop screen.
+Feel free to read about or try out the plugins I introduced below to see if you like them (I think they are very cool!): **Zotero Reference** for finding connected references, **Jasminum** for Chinese language support, **Zotero Better Notes** and **ZotCard** for taking notes, and **Zotero Style** for tracking reading progress and interface styling.
+You can scroll down or navigate using the table of contents to the right of your laptop screen.

+{{% alert note %}}
+**Zotero Trouble Shooting**: Restarting Zotero seems to solve 99% of the problems.
+{{% /alert %}}

 ### 4.2.1 Zotero Reference